push-based/observable-hq--audit/README.md

 ![img-observablehq-main-page_michael_hladky](https://user-images.githubusercontent.com/10064416/162594795-95c9ea5f-a61c-444c-a014-b40847dead89.PNG)

-The pages, from the first grims, contains lot's of images and I gues live demos of the editor.
-It took quite a while to load the LCP video, but maybe because I sit in the kitchen instead of my desk.
+The pages, from the first glims, contains lot's of images and I guess live demos of the editor.
+It took quite a while to load the LCP video, but maybe because I sit in the kitchen instead of my desk. 🙃
 There, I always have bad connection. 💤

 To get a good first overview let's start with the visible part in more detail.